luehrsenheinrich/afb_instant_articles/tags/0.9.0/readme.txt

 = 0.9.0 =
 - Added a dedicated Google Analytics tracking option
 - Updated the readme.txt
+- Added a plugin list action link to make it easier to find the settings

 = 0.8.9 =
 - Updated the readme.txt